The Cow Who Sang a Song Into the Future

-The Cow Who Sang a Song Into the Future (Spanish: La vaca que cantó una canción hacia el futuro) is a 2022 internationally co-produced drama film directed by Francisca Alegría and written by Alegría, Manuela Infante & Fernanda Urrejola.
+The Cow Who Sang a Song Into the Future (Spanish: La vaca que cantó una canción hacia el futuro) is a 2022 drama film directed by Francisca Alegría and written by Alegría, Manuela Infante & Fernanda Urrejola.
 It premiered at the Sundance Film Festival in late January 2022.
+It is a co-production between Chile, France, the United States and Germany.

 Synopsis

 Fish are dying in Chile's rivers due to water pollution caused by human activity.
 Their lifeless bodies are being dragged ashore along the banks of the Cruces River.
 In the middle of the river, a woman named Magdalena emerges from the depths, gasping for air.
 She had been left for dead many years ago.

 Upon returning to her family's dairy farm, her husband Enrique suffers a heart attack upon seeing her.
 His daughter Cecilia then returns home with her two children to take care of him.
-All the people who Magdalena thought were dead behave very strangely, and their presence also appears to affect electrical appliances.
+All the people who thought Magdalena were dead react in different ways to her return.